 - Maintain written records of all communications

-- Confirm all details in writing
+- Confirm all pickup and delivery details in writing

 - Provide clear, accurate delivery information